Vehicle Classification UK

 - Car Derived Van

 Commercial vehicles are most commonly accounted for as ‘commercial vehicles used only for business purposes’.
-When used for business only purposes, neither the employer nor employee is subjected to any personal benefit taxation and no mileage records are required.
-Where personal use is granted to the employee, benefit taxation will arise.
-Personal use is classified as usage outside the confines of the business, including commuting to a permanent place of work, such as the office.
+When used for business only purposes, neither the employer nor the employee is subject to any personal benefit taxation and no mileage records are required.
+Where personal use of the vehicle is granted to the employee, benefit taxation will arise.
+Personal use is classed as usage outside the confines of the business, including commuting to a permanent place of work, such as the office.

-If the employee’s fuel is fully expensed by the business, a further fuel benefit tax is applied.
+If the employee’s fuel is fully expensed by the business (in other words, when a company car driver does not make a contribution to their employer for fuel used on private journey), a further fuel benefit tax is applied.
 Where the cost of business fuel is reimbursed to the employee, a mileage log is required.